 You also need that coat of primer to seal the wood so it doesn’t absorb moisture later on down the line.

-Read more about Best Primer For Kitchen Cabinets Without Sanding In 2022
+Read more about Best Primer For Kitchen Cabinets Without Sanding

 I suggest using Stix Primer for this.
 It always works for me!

 Read more about Is Stix Really A Good Primer?